 7. Your details on the internet and website

 Like most organisations, our website and apps use “cookies” and other tracking software to help us make our site and the way you use it better and more relevant to you.
 We will not be able to personally identify you from the data gathered but it may help us improve our online services.

 - Cookies mean that a website will remember you.
 They’re small text files that are transferred to your computer (or phone or tablet).
 They make interacting with a website faster and easier, for example by automatically filling your name and address in text fields.
 Please read our cookies policy for more information.
 You can change your cookie preferences whenever you wish.

-- When visiting our website or apps we may collect information about the type of device you’re using to access them and the settings on that device.
-This might also include the IP address and your operating system and certain device settings as well as diagnostic information.
+- When visiting our website or apps we may collect data about the type of device you’re using to access them and the settings on that device.
+This might also include the IP address and your operating system and certain device settings as well as diagnostic

 8. What are your rights?